The issue

 Integration of Te Puni Kōkiri and Department of Corrections claims

-Work is underway to develop an approach to assess and respond to Te Puni Kōkiri and the Department of Corrections claims as they don’t currently have a process in place.
+Work is underway to develop an approach to assess and respond to Te Puni Kōkiri and the Department of Corrections claims.
+The agencies are currently considering eligibility statements for their claims process and how the claims will be assessed.

 One point of contact and one redress claim for each survivor

-A process to identity and manage redress claims involving multiple agencies for survivors who have had care experiences is currently under development.
+A process is being developed to identity and manage redress claims involving multiple agencies for survivors.
 This includes an agreed approach to develop settlement offers for claims involving multiple agencies.

-The implementation of this is aligned to the work on the integrated operating model initiatives and will be delivered by June 2026.
+The delivery of this work is aligned to the delivery of the integrated operating model initiatives.

 Common Legal framework